This page describes supported Virtual Private Cloud (VPC) networks and routing options.

 Routing options for VPN tunnels

-Classic VPN supports dynamic and static routing options for VPN tunnels, while HA VPN requires the dynamic routing option.
+Classic VPN supports static routing options for VPN tunnels, while HA VPN supports the dynamic routing option.
 You can use Classic VPN tunnels that use dynamic routing only if the Classic VPN gateway connects to VPN gateway software running inside a Compute Engine VM.

 Dynamic routing uses the Border Gateway Protocol (BGP).